 The group is professional and compassionate and has the best interest for Chihuahuas at heart .
 I can’t say how grateful I am this group exists and so incredibly thankful for all the lives they have helped- thank you!”

-Prior to Christmas 2017, my husband suffered a horrendous accident.
-He was lucky to survive, but unfortunately suffered several long term injuries requiring surgery.
+Prior to Christmas 2017, my husband suffered a horrendous accident and suffered several long term injuries requiring surgery.
 This, coupled with the fact that my 105 year old Mother only had weeks to live, meant that we had to reconsider our future.
 As long-time owners of breeding and show kennels for Chihuahuas (long coat and smooth coat) we were forced to make decisions we had hoped we would not have to make.

 With heartbreak and tears I contacted Casey from the Chihuahua Rescue Trust to see if she could help.
 This was the most sensible thing I could have done as within a week we had dogs winging their way to Christchurch to wonderful pet homes and others placed through the website into Homes closer to Auckland where we could meet the new pet owners.

 Our sincere thanks go to Casey, The Trust and their helpers for making this sad process of rehoming our much loved and treasured Chihuahuas that much more manageable.

 To anyone finding themselves in a position where they need to rehome their Chihuahua please don’t hesitate to contact Casey and the Trust for help.
 We flew our dogs to Christchurch knowing they were going to be safe

 Bobbie is a clever, loving, energetic young man from Teddee Kennels in Auckland.

 In late 2017, the Trust worked with Bobbie's new owner in relation to finding her a perfect match for her family.
 Bobbie's owner already had one older dog, plus regularly babysat a younger, playful, energetic Pomeranian.
 We needed to ensure that any addition to the family would be a perfect fit for all of them.